Image Credit: MAD.vertise/Shutterstock.com

-A common treatment for prostate cancer is based on removal of the prostate glandular tissue, which carries many more dangers as the incision into the tissue is between 8 to 10 inches and this is considered to encourage a large amount of blood loss, complicate the recovery time, and in certain circumstances this can lead to impotence.
+One radical treatment for prostate cancer is based on the removal of the prostate glandular tissue, which carries many more risks as the incision into the tissue is between 8 to 10 inches and this can cause a large amount of blood loss, complicate the recovery time, and in certain circumstances lead to impotence.
 Even when the procedure is conventional laparoscopic (keyhole), clinicians have been concerned about the time taken to perform the procedure.
-These complications have become the inspiration for developing new less invasive techniques with increased precision – the da Vinci robot has become the most advanced robotic tool for the safe and precise practice of a prostatectomy.
+These complications have become the inspiration for developing quicker, less invasive techniques with increased precision – the da Vinci robot is regarded as the most advanced robotic tool for the safe and precise practice of a prostatectomy.

-- Vision System – The 3D imaging system is paramount to providing a detailed view of the operating field.
+Vision System – The 3D imaging system is paramount to providing a detailed view of the operating field.

-- Open prostatectomy involves making a 5–7 cm incision along the patient’s abdomen to access the operating field.
+Open prostatectomy involves making a 5–7 cm incision along the patient’s abdomen to access the operating field.
 However, with robotic-assisted laparoscopic prostatectomy, there are smaller incisions with less pain, which results in minimal cosmetic damage to the tissue.
 Smaller incisions mean less blood loss and improved recovery time.

 The imaging technology incorporated into the da Vinci robotic system provides a precise depth of the operating field, allowing full scale of the hand movement, which can be accurately translated into movement of the instrument arms in the operating field.

 A successful prostatectomy will vary between patients and there are risks with any surgical procedure.
-Such robot-assisted surgical procedures are surgeon dependent and so the accuracy of outcome will be based on the surgeon’s performance with this system.
+Such robot-assisted surgical procedures are still surgeon dependent so the accuracy of the outcome will be based on the surgeon’s skill with this system.